yanghengtang/tp/docs/UserGuide.md

 ### Viewing details of an appointment : `view_a`

-Allows you to view details, such as basic information, prescription given and remark, of a specific appointment in the system.
+Allows you to view details, such as basic information, prescription given, and remark, of a specific appointment in the system.

 **Format**: `view_a INDEX`

 * Displays the full details of the appointment at the specified `INDEX`.
 * The index refers to the index number shown in the displayed appointment list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index **must be a positive integer** (i.e. 1 to MAX_INT).
+* The index should not be larger than the length of the displayed appointment list.

 **Examples**:
 * Entering `list_a` followed by `view_a 2` shows the details of the 2nd appointment in the appointment list.